ton731/commucraft/terms-of-use/en.md

 ## 5. AI Feature Disclaimer

-CommuLab uses third-party AI models (e.g., OpenAI GPT API) to provide conversation simulations and coaching suggestions.
+CommuCraft uses third-party AI models (e.g., OpenAI GPT API) to provide conversation simulations and coaching suggestions.

 AI-generated content may not always be accurate, complete, or unbiased.
 You are solely responsible for evaluating and verifying the appropriateness of any content before acting upon it.